azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-aci-cosmosdb/index.md

 ```
 Now it's time to create the **Database** and the **Collection** with an defined index as shown above.

-Creation of these resouces can be easily created using the Azure portal or using the Command below.
+Creation of these resouces can be easily done using the Azure portal or the Command below.

 ```
 az cosmosdb mongodb collection create --account-name pacman --name highscore --database-name highscore --idx '@idx.json' --resource-group my-playground-sandbox